 In one case due to an acrylic monomer in a new denture, prolonged boiling of the denture resulted in full curing of the acrylate and the stomatitis resolved.

-However when the contact stomatitis is due to a dental restoration (particularly gold) or orthodontic device (usually nickel), replacement of the restoration or device may be considered if the stomatitis reaction is clearly related by site to the restoration/device and a positive patch test to the metal (eg nickel sulphate hexahydrate or gold sodium thiosulphate) has been shown.
+When the contact stomatitis is due to a dental restoration (particularly gold) or orthodontic device (usually nickel), replacement of the restoration or device may be considered if the stomatitis reaction is clearly related by site to the restoration/device and a positive patch test to the metal (nickel sulphate hexahydrate or gold sodium thiosulphate) has been shown.